Indian Markets Dip on Fed Signals; Mixed Q2 Results from Major Firms

 Corporate Earnings Roundup

-Several major Indian companies have released their quarterly results, painting a mixed picture of the corporate landscape:
+Several major Indian companies released their quarterly results, presenting a mixed picture:

 Company Net Profit Revenue YoY Change